 As danger circles, Vasilisa must defy even the people she loves and call on dangerous gifts she has long concealed—this, in order to protect her family from a threat that seems to have stepped from her nurse’s most frightening tales.

 Words cannot describe how much I cherish this book.
-The characters were described so well and the story was absolutely fantastic and so magical. ♡♡♡
+The characters were strong and described so well.
+The story was absolutely fantastic and so magical. ♡♡♡

 Certain parts of the story felt so nostalgic to me.
 It reminded me of my upbringing with my Russian grandmother and our old Orthodox church.
 Matyushka, Batyushka and many of the other words in the story evoked a glimpse into my past.
 There wasn’t anything I didn’t love about this book.
 Happy with all of it, every word, even the ending.